Skip to main content

 Silvia Tomásková

 A feminist anthropologist/archaeologist with field and historical research in Eastern & Central Europe, Siberia, South Africa, Dr. Tomášková is interested in knowledge production, particularly about places and spaces in the deep past, as alternatives to modernity.
-Currently, she is the Dean at Irving K. Barber of Arts and Sciences, University of British Columbia-Okanagan.
+Currently, she is the Dean at Irving K. Barber of Arts and Sciences, University of British Columbia-Okanagan Opens in new tab.